 Don’t delay, get in the mindset of your acting competition.
 You could call a friend to go over the piece to help you learn the script.

-A great tool is the We Rehearse App.
+A great tool is the.
 I did a Blog interview with the creators of the App – and I must say it’s a great idea to give you that extra help prior to the big casting day.
 Be prepared and you will rise above rejection in the acting industry!